 Why is everything cuter when it’s small?
 This mini Canvas Heart Banner is so simple to make, you can do it all by hand.

 I love Vintage Linens, this banner from Flamingo Toes is a great way to show off some of your favorite collected vintage linens (and a great way to use up those precious scraps you never want to throw away).

 This banner is embroidered.
 If you click over to the tutorial you will see that they show you how to embroider all of the different elements on the banner.

 This Banner from Craftiness is not Optional is the “finishing” touch for a Peter Pan themed Nursery.
 You have to check it out, so many adorable ideas in one room.

 These mini banners have such cute sayings and I want to make all of them.
 I do have to say that I think the “let’s stay home” is my favorite.

 Kate created these canvas banners with LEATHER!
-How cool is that.
-I love the texture and sophistcation that the leather adds to the banners.
+How cool is that?
+I love the texture and sophistication that the leather adds to the banners.